Yagna32/Blended/backend/Readme.md

 # Bugs:

 # New Features & Feedback:
-0. Implement JWT & Passportjs authentication
+0. Implement JWT with HTTPonly cookies
 1. Implement Redis
 2. More APIs
 3. Add login page for seller which on login redirects to admin panel and Add Roles i.e buyers and seller